awesomefoss/Scavenger-Hunt-Task-1/README.md

 ### **Step 02**
 Click "Create fork".
 **Yayy!🥳** Now you've created your own copy of this repository and now you're all set to get started!
 After forking you've to create a new branch to get started with your task.
-Let's check it out how it's done..
+Let's check it out how it's done.
 ## How to create a "New" Branch ?

 ### **Step 01**